WebOfTrust/keri/docs/Glossary.md

 #### Levels of Assurance

 Also `LOA`; Identity and other trust decisions are often not binary.
 They are judgement calls.
 Any time that judgement is not a simple “Yes/No” answer, you have the option for levels of assurance.
-KERI has the same LOAs for entropy and trust in human behaviour preservering the security of keypairs and preservering their own privacy.
-It has high LOAs for the cryptographical bindings of controllers and identifiers.
+KERI has the same LOAs for entropy and trust in human behavior preserving the security of key pairs and preserving their own privacy.
+It has high LOAs for the cryptographic bindings of controllers and identifiers.
 Also the validation of witnesses and watchtowers has high a LOA.

 #### Liveness